-When you start playing with a word like happiness, you are being provocative.
-It can sound light and sured by how well people's lives are going and how fluffy, which is why we use measurement to ground long they live.
+you are being provocative.
+It can sound light and fluffy, which is why we use measurement to ground long they live.
 Then there's the ecological footprint, it, make it more pragmatic.
 It's the pragmatists of which measures how many resources we're using the world that we have to appeal to and make the to get to good lives.
 The happiness indicator-how case to them why happiness at work is really im- happy they are-is taken from Gallup surveys and portant.
 It's easier to connect with enthusiasts and the world poll. innovators, but the challenge is to connect with people who you've got to make the case to.